Volume I: The Books of the Sun and Moon

 “Start from the beginning,” Sharp said.

 McQueen took a deep breath and began, “There were five of us, including Felicia.
-We were friends, fresh out of business school, high achievers, each of us trying to climb the corporate ladder but feeling like we were treading water instead of swimming.
-One night over drinks one of us–I can’t remember who–happened to have found a book on magic at a local bookstore.”
+We were friends, fresh out of business school, high achievers, each of us trying to climb the corporate ladder, you know?
+But we weren’t getting anywhere.
+We felt like we were treading water.
+One night over drinks one of us–I can’t remember who–happened to have found a book on magic at a local bookstore and showed it to us.”

 I gulped, hoping that the bookstore had not been mine.

 “We all thought it was funny, but the book promised power.
-We found a simple spell to get rid of obstacles and tried it.
-It wasn’t supposed to work, and then it did.
-We tried another spell.
-Again it seemed to work.
-So, we began looking for other books, other ways to do magic.
-About a month later–it’s all my fault–I found a group of people who seemed to be interested in the same thing as us on the web.
+We tried a simple spell to get rid of obstacles.
+It wasn’t supposed to work—but it did.
+We tried another spell and it seemed to work too.
+About a month later–it’s all my fault–I found a group of people on the internet who met to perform magic rituals.
 I emailed them and we were invited to a meeting.
-We learned even more about magic and what it promised and started going regularly.
-Our lives changed.
-Things started to look up.
-We began making money hand over fist.”
+We learned even more about magic and started going regularly.
+It was all pretty basic stuff, but our lives seemed to change.
+Things started to look up.”

 “Then one evening we were introduced to the temple.
 There were others, like us.
 Some we even recognized as business leaders, entrepreneurs, financial chief officers.
 We all wanted the same thing, power.
 Seeing them made us feel like we had found the secret to success.
 We were told once we gained enough influence we might one day join the adepts, a group of the most powerful magicians in the city.
-Supposedly they were the real movers and shakers but they hid their identities behind black hooded robes and Guy Fawkes masks.
-Later I learned the adepts all had the symbol of a sun and moon branded into their forearms to prove their loyalty.”
+Supposedly they were the real movers and shakers.
+They kept their identities hidden behind black hooded robes and Guy Fawkes masks.
+But someone told me—and I saw it too, when one of their sleeves slipped up—that they all had the symbol of the sun and moon branded into their forearms.
+Rumor said it was to prove their loyalty.”

 McQueen paused, closed his eyes for a moment, and continued.